influxdata/docs-v2/content/influxdb/v2.1/notebooks/create-notebook.md

 ### Add an output cell

-Select one of the following output cell-types:
+Select one of the following action cell-types:

 - To recieve a notification, select [Alert](#alert) and complete the steps below.
 - To write output to a bucket, select [Output to Bucket](#output-to-bucket) and complete the steps below.